Earlier last week, I was in the car, on my way to the airport. For those of you familiar with the route, you’ll recognize the drill.

 Of course, such a frustrating scenario can’t help but lead to some conflict.
 Drivers frequently shoot up the less occupied lanes on the outside and push, sneak or dart their way into the on-ramp lineup ahead of the more patient ones.
 Which is what happened to us while we sat there, dutifully waiting our turn.

 A car slowed down right beside us and just eased its way right in front of ours.
 No indicator.
 No wave of thanks from the driver as we let them in.
-No acknowledgement we were even there, in fact.
-Just eyes front, carrying on as if no big thing.
-That’s how we do.

 Maybe I shouldn’t be so thin-skinned but it just seems to me that very few of us would behave that way outside of our vehicles.
 How many times are you waiting in line for, I don’t know, a coffee or at the post office (if it were 1996) and somebody just casually steps in front of you?
 Shoulders in without so much as a please or thank you and continues going about their day.
 This line starts wherever I put myself.

 Our cars have made monsters of us.
 Entitled, self-absorbed sociopaths believing only our time to be worth anything.
 Aggressive assholes.
 Pushy pricks.